Almost 60% of Georgia COVID outbreaks reported in K-12 schools

 Dr. R. Chris Rustin, director of the department’s Division of Health Protection, said as of Tuesday, more than 10 million vaccine doses have been administered in Georgia, with 4.7 million Georgians, or 45% of the state’s population, being fully vaccinated.
 About 5.4 million of the state’s residents, or 53%, have received at least one vaccine dose.

-Rustin also said Georgia is offering 136 sites for monoclonal antibody treatments, commonly known as Regeneron infusion.
+Rustin also said there are 136 sites in Georgia offering monoclonal antibody treatments, commonly known as Regeneron infusion.

-Rustin said preliminary data shows monoclonal antibody therapy is effective mostly early in treatment.
+Rustin said preliminary data shows monoclonal antibody therapy is effective mostly when the infection is new.

-“You have to get it early on,” Rustin said, who added the state Department of Public Health is collaborating with the Department of Community Health to support the existing sites across the state.
+“You have to get it early on,” said Rustin, who added that the DPH is collaborating with the state Department of Community Health to support the sites.

 “It’s important to stress this is not a substitute for vaccines,” Rustin said.